 The greatest benefit we see for children, is when they play and interact with each other.
 This is great for their confidence and independence, and particularly for language development.

 After-school activities build confidence

-“We focus on increasing self-confidence via personal learning programs,” says Van de Poll.
-“If possible, children are paired to support each other and to practise together.”
+The focus should be on increasing self-confidence via personal learning programs, and if possible, children are paired to support each other and to practise together.